kevmck451/acoustic_camera/TestScripts/camera/picam/readme.md

-# Acoustic Camera
+## PiCam Camera Module
-- Real Time Passive Acoustic Phase Array with Visual Display
+- This worked fine but didnt seem to integrated well into customtkinter
-- Senior Design Project for the University of Memphis
+- Becuase of this, switched to using cv2 and moved to gui_integration with cv2 and ctk

-## Camera Module
+- This is for BusterOS
-This is for BusterOS
+-
 #### Links:
 - [PiCamera2 Library Documentation](https://picamera.readthedocs.io/en/release-1.13/install.html)